1971 Söderhamn courthouse murders: Trial

 The trial was held between August and September 1971 in Söderhamn Town Hall.

 The trial began on 9 August 1971 in the Söderhamn Town Hall.
 A total of 12 witnesses were heard in the case.
 The chairman at the hearing was, for acting lawspeaker Lars Villius from Gothenburg.
 Bengtsson's defence lawyer Henning Sjöström had called seven witnesses and county prosecutor K.G.
 Olsson five.
 County prosecutor Olsson claimed premeditated murder and lawyer Sjöström contested murder but admitted manslaughter.
 Bengtsson himself said that the event was a consequence of him having to endure stress that destroyed his sanity and that it was others who should take responsibility for what happened.
-When a verdict from a previous trial was read out, he said: "-I don't hear what's being said, but maybe it doesn't matter.
+When a verdict from a previous trial was read out, he said: "–I don't hear what's being said, but maybe it doesn't matter.
 It's the same old lies as usual".
 Bengtsson emphasized during the trial that he first shot Ekestang, then Wåhlstedt and then Fagerström.
 After the murders, he had intended to throw the gun into the river but didn't dare because a child would get hold of it.
 He also claimed that he carried a gun a little from time to time without having any intention of using it.

-On 14 September 1971, Bengtsson was sentenced for murder to be committed to closed psychiatric care.
+On 14 September 1971, Bengtsson was sentenced for murder to be committed to institutional psychiatric care.
 The district court found that Bengtsson committed the acts under the influence of mental illness.
 The court emphasized that he obviously, as the National Board of Health and Welfare also highlighted, as a result of the disease is dangerous for the society.
 Bengtsson was also convicted of criminal possession of a weapon.
 To the estate of Cecilia Ekestang, he was to pay damages of SEK 6,000.